promptdriven/pdd/context/whitepaper.md

 **Prompt-Driven Development (PDD)** emerges as a revolutionary approach that addresses these challenges head-on.
 By elevating high-level prompts to the central artifact of development, PDD refocuses efforts on defining *what* software should do, rather than *how* it should be coded.
 This paradigm shift not only streamlines the development process but also bridges the gap between technical and non-technical stakeholders, ensuring that software solutions are closely aligned with business goals.

-This white paper goes into the intricacies of PDD, presenting irrefutable arguments for its adoption and detailing how it fundamentally outperforms traditional and AI-assisted coding methodologies.
+This white paper delves into the intricacies of PDD, presenting irrefutable arguments for its adoption and detailing how it fundamentally outperforms traditional and AI-assisted coding methodologies.

 ---